tradecloud/tradecloud-sdk-dotnet/api-v1/AcknowledgeOrder/README.md

 This example acknowledges one fetched order on the API v1

+The technical acknowledge means the order (update) has been received.

 ## Prerequisites

-A tradecloud.nl user
+- A tradecloud.nl buyer or supplier user
-A fetched unacknowledged order
+- A fetched unacknowledged order

 ## Configure

 In the source code:
-- fill in username on tradecloud.nl
+- fill in your Tradecloud username
-- fill in password on tradecloud.nl
+- fill in your password
 - fill in the order id in the URL
 - fill in the order versionHash in the body
 ## Run